nextcloud/documentation/admin_manual/installation/nginx_configuration.rst

 -  ``add_header`` statements are only taken from the current level and are not cascaded from or to a different level.
 All necessary ``add_header`` statements must be defined in each level needed.
 For better readability is is possible to move *common* add header statements into a separate file and include that file wherever necessary.
+   However, each ``add_header`` statement must be written in a single line to prevent connection problems with sync clients.

 .. note:: The following example assumes that your ownCloud is installed in your webroot.
 If you're using a subfolder you need to adjust the configuration